 Undergraduate History Experience

 The graduate program in history at Saint Louis University is one of the oldest in the country, granting its first Ph.D. in 1919.
-Today we continue that tradition of excellence by training students in a variety of historical fields.
+Today, the department continues that tradition of excellence by training students in a variety of historical fields.

 Ph.D. programs are offered in three specialization areas: medieval European history, early modern European history and United States history.
 M.A. programs are also available in these three areas as well as modern European history and world history.